-A: No. You can include as little debt or as much as you want, so long as you can handle the monthly payments (see "DOING THE MATH" in the outline to figure out what your monthly payments will be with the debts you wish to include).
+A: No. You can include as little debt or as much as you want, so long as you can handle the monthly payments.

 A: No. Again, this is not federal bankruptcy where such restrictions apply.
 There is no cap on earnings that disqualifies you from being able to make this law work for you.

 A: Commencing a law suit to obtain a judgment on the amount owed them is the only thing they can do which the law allows for debt in a Ch-128 plan.
-Depending on each client's particular circumstances, I advise clients that they should go to the court date armed with their Ch-128 case number, especially if a client feels that the creditor has not listed the correct amount owed.
+You can go to the court date armed with your Ch-128 case number, especially if you feel that the creditor has not listed the correct amount owed.
 (Because the debt was included in the client's Ch.
 128, the client will not have to make any financial disclosure or answer any questions.)
-Once a judgment is obtained against the client, we advise the trustee of the judgment amount.
+Once a judgment is obtained, the client should let the trustee know the judgment amount.
 By law, the trustee then inserts the judgment amount into the Ch-128 payment plan in place of the original amount that the client listed in his or her affidavit of debts, and the judgment then gets paid in full through the Ch.
 128.

 A: Unless you're a "self-pay," you must contact the trustee right away and let him or her know.
 If you lose your job and do not know when you'll be employed again, you may continue to fund your plan on your own as a "self-pay" for as long as you can afford to.
 If you cannot afford to continue to fund your plan, see the next FAQ below . . .

 A: The trustee will move the Court to dismiss your case if you are more than 30 days late with a payment.
-But we are always free to contact the trustee's office to see if we can negotiate something to keep your plan alive in that situation.
+But you are always free to contact the trustee's office to negotiate something to keep your plan alive in that situation.